 UVI versus Sun Angle and Ozone Amount (PDF 16 KB)

 The UVI also depends on cloud cover, sun-earth separation, altitude, pollution, and surface reflections (e.g., snow cover).
 The highest values in the world occur in the tropics at high altitudes, where the UVI can exceed 25.
 The geographical and seasonal variation in peak UVI for New Zealand can be viewed below.
 In the NZ winter, the UVI rarely exceeds 3.
 Because of differences in ozone, sun-earth separation and pollution, the peak UVI in NZ is approximately 40% greater than at comparable latitudes in the Northern Hemisphere.

 Measured UVI at specific New Zealand sites

-Graphs showing today's predicted and measured UVI at several sites in New Zealand can be found here.
+View graphs showing today's predicted and measured UVI at several sites in New Zealand.
 The measurements, which are from UV monitors maintained by NIWA, are updated at 15 minute intervals.
 The model predictions include forecast cloud effects.

 See the "Data availability" section further down this page for various UVI, ozone, UV radiation, and total radiation data sources.

 Today's UVI forecasts

 Maps showing forecast UVI and ozone for the whole of New Zealand for noon (12:00 NZST, 0:00 UTC) can be found at the links below.
 The forecasts are modelled using available satellite ozone data.

 Graphs showing UVI forecasts for specific sites in New Zealand and the South Pacific region can be found here.